Below are our most frequently asked questions about trees and their answers. Just click on a question to see the answer.

 The maximum penalty for a single damaged bird, nest or egg is a fine of up to £5000, six months imprisonment or both.

-The law protecting birds and their nests means that work between late February and late August - or late September in the case of swifts, swallows or house martins - must not go ahead if it will damage or destroy a nest.
-If a nest is discovered while work is being carried out, work must stop and you should seek advice from our ecology officer (firstname.lastname@example.org) and Natural England (https://www.gov.uk/government/organisations/natural-england).
+The law protecting birds and their nests means that work during the breeding season (between late February and late September), must not go ahead if it will damage or destroy a nest.
+If a nest is discovered while work is being carried out, work must stop and you should seek advice from an ecologist.

 It is a criminal offence for any person to: